Census shows US is diversifying, white population shrinking

 The census figures have been eagerly awaited by states, and they are sure to set off an intense partisan battle over representation at a time of deep national division and fights over voting rights.
 The numbers could help determine control of the U.S. House in the 2022 elections and provide an electoral edge for the next decade.
 The data will also shape how $1.5 trillion in federal spending is distributed each year.

-The figures show continued migration to the South and West and population losses in the Mississippi Delta, Appalachia and smaller counties that lost people to larger counties.
+The figures show continued migration to the South and Southwest and population losses in the Mississippi Delta and Appalachia.
 The numbers also indicate that the white population is aging and has fallen to its smallest share of the total population on record, though there are some exceptions.
 The share of the white population actually grew in coastal communities in the Carolinas and Virginia, as well as in counties stretching through the midsections of Georgia and Alabama.
 The population under age 18 is increasingly diverse.

 The data comes from compiling forms filled out last year by tens of millions of Americans, with the help of census takers and government statisticians to fill in the blanks when forms were not turned in or questions were left unanswered.
 The numbers reflect countless decisions made over the past 10 years by individuals to have children, move to another part of the country or to come to the U.S. from elsewhere.